-During the next months, Getdeck Beiboot will get a graphical user interface as well: Beiboot Desktop.
-It will allow developers to manage Beiboot clusters in no time.
+It allows developers to manage Beiboot clusters in no time.
 They can establish a connection to it and work with it as it would run on their local machine, but without the computer blasting off.

 It is very difficult to pick a winner in this comparison.
 All three established solutions, minikube, k3d, and kind are very similar to each other.
 There are some pros and cons for any solution but nothing that really stands out.
 That’s good because it’s not really possible to choose the wrong tool, either.
 I like the overall usability of all of these tools, given they address a professional working environment.
 All of them are fast, easy to install, and quite easy to use.